 Another standout detail about this strop that we (and so many other men) really liked was the included hook.

-Founded over 135 (est. 1884) years ago in France, Theirs Issard brings expertise to the cutlery and shaving world.
+Founded over 135 (est. 1884) years ago in France, Thiers Issard brings expertise to the cutlery and shaving world.

 It’s one of the few vintage brands that still make straight razors today.